Salmon Monitoring Program - Community Salmon Investigation (CSI) for Highline

 A better understanding of the numbers of fish returning to the streams in the Highline community and the extent of pre-spawn mortality is one of the top recommendations the community identified as part of coordinated monitoring of the streams (see the 2009 monitoring coordination recommendations).
 Adult salmon in our streams are the Pacific Northwest equivalent of the “canary in the coal mine” – they reflect the health of our lands and water.

-More adventurous volunteers will be needed for salmon surveys starting in October 2013.
+Adventurous volunteers are needed for salmon surveys starting in October 2017.
 To find out more and be eligible to conduct surveys, attend our 2-hour training workshop!

 As a volunteer, here is what to expect: